Blood Quantum (film): Plot

 That night, at Lysol's shelter away from the compound, Joseph finds a now-zombified Lilith chewing on Lysol's penis as he is crying on the floor from the pain.
 Joseph, Lysol and Moon then drive back to the compound with Lilith in restraints.
-Believing that the policy of letting in white survivors led to his disfigurement, Lysol snaps, stabbing Joseph with a knife, and lets Lilith loose inside the compound.
+Believing that the policy of letting in white survivors led to his disfigurement, Lysol snaps, stabbing Joseph with a knife and letting Lilith loose inside the compound.
 Traylor and Gisigu, who went on a mission to eliminate zombies at a gas station with fellow tribesmen Bumper and Shooker, return to the compound to find it overrun with zombies.
-They learn that Joss, Joseph, Charlie, and eight other survivors are trapped in the basement of the compound.
-In the process of rescuing them, Shooker is able to drive away some of the survivors but Traylor is eaten alive by zombies to allow his family escape as they weren't able to get in the car in time.
+They learn that Joss, Joseph, Charlie, and eight other survivors are trapped in the compound's basement.
+While rescuing them, Shooker is able to drive away some of the survivors, but Traylor is eaten alive by zombies so that his family can escape.

 Joss, Joseph and Charlie escape with Gisigu and Bumper.
-While Gisigu and Joseph enter a church to stop two associates of Lysol from murdering a group of survivors, Lysol finds Joss, Charlie and Bumper.
-Lysol backstabs Bumper heavily wounding him, and Joss shoots Lysol, but not before Lysol is able to unleash a zombie from the trunk of a car.
-The zombie bites Charlie, and Joseph arrives and kills the zombie.
+While Gisigu and Joseph enter a church to stop two of Lysol's acquaintances from murdering a group of survivors, Lysol finds Joss, Charlie and Bumper.
+Lysol backstabs Bumper and heavily wounds him.
+Joss shoots Lysol, but not before Lysol is able to unleash a zombie from the trunk of a car.
+The zombie bites Charlie before Joseph kills it.
 Joseph and Gisigu lead a wounded Lysol away from the scene, and Joseph stabs Lysol.
-Gisigu lets off a gunshot into the air, alerting zombies to the location where Lysol is; the zombies proceed to eat Lysol alive.
+Gisigu alerts zombies to Lysol's location with a gunshot, and the zombies proceed to eat Lysol alive.

-They think all hope is lost as the one remaining boat able to allow their escape is burning.
-Shooker and someone else come back for them in two boats.
-The two take Bumper with them while Joseph, Charlie and Joss set out with the other boat.
-Gisigu, armed with a sword, stays behind on land to fight off the zombies, and seems to survive, standing with the last zombie's head in his hand.
+They think all hope is lost as the one remaining boat able to allow their escape is burning, but Shooker returns for them in two boats.
+He takes Bumper in his boat while Joseph, Charlie and Joss set out with the other boat.
+Armed with a sword, Gisigu stays behind on land to fight off the zombies and is implied to survive as he stands with the last zombie's head in his hand.
 On the boat, Charlie gives birth to a baby girl.
-Charlie, feeling she is about to succumb to her bite wound, asks Joseph to kill her before she transforms into a zombie, and he mournfully shoots her in the head.
-The boat continues to drift in the water, the survivors' final fate unknown.
+As she is about to succumb to her bite wound, she asks Joseph to kill her before she transforms into a zombie, and he mournfully complies.
+The boat continues to drift in the water with the survivors' final fate unknown.